martinkooij/MMM-AfterShip/README.md

 			</td>
 		</tr>
 			<td><code>useTrackTry</code> or <code>useAfterShip</td>
 			<td>Your Tracktry and/or AfterShip API access token.
 Use <em>one</em> of the two.
-Aftership is recommended (better API), they have restored free API access since February 2021.
+Aftership is has the better API, they have restored free API access for legacy users.
 NOTE: The module will technically work with both keys present, in that case the list of parcels will be combined list of the entered parcels from both companies.<br>
 				<br><b>Possible values:</b> <code>string</code>
 				<br><b>Default value:</b> <code>none</code>
 			</td>